StarpTech/nextjs-rkoa-505/README.md

 and you can start exploring the application.
 If no tab is open, navigate to [http://localhost:3000](http://localhost:3000).

-Running WunderGraph will automatically introspect the data-source and generate an API for you.
+Running WunderGraph will automatically introspect thdewdewe data-source and generate an API for you.
 You can add more Operations (e.g. Queridascasces or Mutations) by adding more "\*.graphql" files to the directory `./wundergraph/operations`.
 Each file becomes an Operation.
 The Operatiodewdewn name is not relevant, the file name is.